Alcohol Rehab: How Outpatient Treatment Can Support Your Recovery

 • Accreditation: Make sure the rehab center is accredited and has qualified professionals on staff.

-• Specialized Services: Some programs offer specialized treatment for co-occurring disorders, like alcohol addiction and bipolar disorder.
+• Specialized Services: Some programs offer specialized treatment for co-occurring disorders, such as depression, anxiety, and/or bipolar disorder.

-• Insurance: Check whether the program accepts your insurance to help with the cost of treatment.
+• Insurance: Check to see if the program accepts your insurance to help with the cost of treatment.

 Maintaining Sobriety After Outpatient Rehab